 All students participating in the program are required to live in NYU-provided housing in a newly renovated residence just off Russell Square, within walking distance of the shops, supermarket and cinema of The Brunswick Center, the public parks and gardens of Mecklenburgh Square, and to all forms of transportation.
 The residence is a few minute walk from the academic center in Bedford Square.
 The apartments are shared suites with bedrooms arranged around a community area/kitchen.
 A suite may have up to four bedrooms, each bedroom, usually housing two students, with a bed, desk, and armoire for each student.
 Two or three bedrooms share a bathroom.
 The residence features lounges, laundry facilities, and wireless internet.
 There is no meal plan; you may prepare meals in your apartment (kitchens include cooking utensils) or eat at restaurants in the neighborhood.
 A residence manager is on-site as well as residential life staff and 24-hour security staff.

-In summer 2018, an overnight group excursion is planned for Brighton.
 Depending on individual course selections, students also have the opportunity to visit Royal Greenwich and Hampton Court, the Mansion House; the Houses of Parliament, the New Globe Theatre, Charles Dickens's house, the Victoria and Albert Museum, Sigmund Freud's house, the National Gallery and the National Portrait Gallery, Somerset House, Poet's Corner at Westminster Abbey, and many other locations.
+There is also a group excursion is planned for Brighton.

 Ph.D., Columbia University